 a. won a minimum of two awards; or

-c. within the last six years before the date of application, have been nominated for a minimum of three awards; or
+c. when within the last six years before the date of application, have been nominated for a minimum of three awards; or

 1. there are insufficient details of direct contribution to Academy Award / BAFTA / Golden Globe / Emmy award or nomination